dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 LinkValues do not follow the pattern of the previous data types, because they do not connect to a final value but to another resource which has to be defined.
 Thus, the "object" denomiates the resource class the link will point to.
-If the resource is defined in the same ontology, the name has to be prepended by a ":", if the resource is defined in another (previously defined) ontology, the ontology name has to be prepended separated by a color ":", e.g.
+If the resource is defined in the same ontology, the name has to be prepended by a ":", if the resource is defined in another (previously defined) ontology, the ontology name has to be prepended separated by a colon ":", e.g.
 "other-onto:MyResource".
 The "super"-element has to be "hasLinkTo" or at least derived from "hasLinkTo" (how to derive a resource or property from another one is not part of this documentation).